Burnie - Ulverstone Surrounds

 Burnie - Ulverstone Surrounds has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.8% of all households, consisting of 31.1% couples with children, 37.3% couples without children, and 7.5% single parent families.
-Non-family households account for the remaining 23.2%, with lone person households at 21.6% and group households comprising 1.4% of the total.
-The median household size is 2.5 people, which is larger than the Rest of Tas. average of 2.3.
+Family households account for 76.8% of all households, including 31.1% couples with children, 37.3% couples without children, and 7.5% single parent families.
+Non-family households make up the remaining 23.2%, consisting of 21.6% lone person households and 1.4% group households.
+The median household size is 2.5 people, larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households